Jeffrey Epstein’s Strange Blue-Striped Building On His ‘Pedophile Island’ Raised Eyebrows

-Convicted sex offender and accused sex trafficker Jeffrey Epstein’s private island on the U.S. Virgin Islands, formally known as Little St. James Island but also called “Pedophile Island” by some, has been become less shrouded in mystery as former workers shed light on the mysterious compound, per The Inquisitr.
+Convicted sex offender and accused sex trafficker Jeffrey Epstein’s private island in the U.S. Virgin Islands, formally known as Little St. James Island but also called “Pedophile Island” by some, has been become less shrouded in mystery as former workers shed light on the mysterious compound, per The Inquisitr.
 Now, NBC News reports that the island’s strange, blue-striped building was a source of mystery and speculations for years.

-According to drawings provided by Epstein’s architects to the Department of Planning and Natural Resources, the building was intended to be an octagonal, 3,500-square foot pavilion that housed a grand piano.
+According to drawings provided by Epstein’s architects to the Department of Planning and Natural Resources, the building was intended to be an octagonal, 3,500-square-foot pavilion that housed a grand piano.
 But it’s unclear if the building was structured according to the plans, as the final structure doesn’t look at all like the initial drawings.
 For example, the final building has no windows.

 “The major difference seems to be in the shape of the building itself,” said Marlon Hibbert of the Department of Planning and Natural Resources.